BIO-1040 The Cell and DNA

 Lecture: 2 hours.
 Laboratory: 2 hours

-Prerequisite(s): Completion of MATH-0955 Beginning Algebra; or co-enrollment in a co-requisite pairing of MATH-0930 Essential Skills for Algebraic & Quantitative Reasoning and MATH-1190 Algebraic & Quantitative Reasoning; or co-enrollment in a co-requisite pairing of MATH-0940 Essential Skills for Contemporary Mathematics and MATH-1240 Contemporary Mathematics; or qualified Math placement.
+Prerequisite(s): Completion of MATH-0955 Beginning Algebra; or co-enrollment in a co-requisite pairing of MATH-0930 Essential Skills for Algebraic & Quantitative Reasoning and MATH-1190 Algebraic & Quantitative Reasoning; or co-enrollment in a co-requisite pairing of MATH-0970 Essential Skills for Elementary Probability and Statistics I and MATH-1410 Elementary Probability and Statistics; or qualified Math placement.

 OAN Approved: Ohio Transfer 36 TMNS.